Rembrandt Peale: Peale's Baltimore Museum

-Motivated by his father's establishment of the American Museum of Philadelphia (1786) and having been unsuccessful in Philadelphia, Rembrandt Peale assumed his father's role in another city.
+Motivated by his father's establishment of the Philadelphia Museum (1786) and having been unsuccessful in Philadelphia, Rembrandt Peale assumed his father's role in another city.
 On August 15, 1814, Peale launched his first museum as soon as he arrived in the municipality of Baltimore, Maryland on Holliday Street between East Saratoga and Lexington Streets, the first building constructed in America to serve as a museum.
 It later served as the second Baltimore City Hall, 1830–1875; a "Colored" primary, grammar, and high school, part of Baltimore's segregated public school system, 1878–1889; and was restored in 1931 as the Municipal Museum of the City of Baltimore.
 Renovated and restored again in 1981, it reopened with a groundbreaking interpretive history exhibition, "Rowhouse: A Baltimore Style of Living."
 In 1985, the Municipal Museum, which had grown to five sites (Peale Museum, Carroll Mansion, 1840 House, Baltimore Center for Urban Archaeology, and H.L.
 Mencken House) was renamed Baltimore City Life Museums.
 It closed in 1997, a year after opening a new 30,000sf exhibition center.

 The museum was elaborately illuminated by gas light, following the example of his brother Rubens in Philadelphia.
 This innovation made a great impression.
 Peale had acquired an important gas lighting patent, and with some associates founded the successful Gas Light Company of Baltimore.
 Having poor business sense, though, he did little to manage the company and was forced out after a few years due to the War of 1812.

 In 1828, an ambitious Peale raised funds and tried earning money for his previous paintings, in order to travel to Rome.
 He took along his 15-year-old son, Michael Angelo, a determined young artist who copied his father's paintings in admiration.
 Peale successfully displayed portraits of Horatio Greenough and Washington as Patriæ Pater in the Florentine academy.

-At the age of 82, Peale died on June 12, 1860, in Philadelphia and is buried at Woodlands Cemetery in West Philadelphia.
+In the last years of his life, Peale published memories of his life and travels as a series in The Crayon, an arts periodical.
+At the age of 82, Peale died on October 3, 1860, at his house on 1506 Vine St in Philadelphia.
+He is buried at Woodlands Cemetery in West Philadelphia.